redis/redis-doc/topics/sentinel.md

 Once a Sentinel is able to failover a master successfully, it will start to broadcast the new configuration so that the other Sentinels will update their information about a given master.

-For a failover to be considered successful, it requires that the Sentinel was able to send the `SLAVEOF NO ONE` command to the selected replica, and that the switch to master was later observed in the `INFO` output of the master.
+For a failover to be considered successful, it requires that the Sentinel was able to send the `REPLICAOF NO ONE` command to the selected replica, and that the switch to master was later observed in the `INFO` output of the master.

 At this point, even if the reconfiguration of the replicas is in progress, the failover is considered to be successful, and all the Sentinels are required to start reporting the new configuration.